Micro-influencers: brand’s new best friend?

 Generally speaking, micro-influencers are considered as “budget-friendly” partners, yes you certainly have to pay them.
 By soliciting them for a campaign and determining the conditions to be respected, you enter into a contractual relationship with them.

-What are the criteria for setting the influencer compensation?
+What are the criteria for setting the Micro-influencers compensation?

 1- Size and engagement of the follower base: